artur-intech/context_menu/README.md

 # Context menu

-This is a very minimalist context menu code snippets written in plain HTML, CSS and JavaScript.
-It isn't distributed through any package manager since it has fewer than 100 lines of JS code, and doing so would be overkill.

-Initially, it was a part of the [Stack Overflow question](https://stackoverflow.com/q/4909167/2987689), but later ended up in this repository.
+This is a very minimalist context menu code snippet written in Vanilla JS.
+At the moment it isn't distributed through any package manager.
+Initially, the snippet was a part of the [Stack Overflow question](https://stackoverflow.com/q/4909167/2987689), but later was moved into this repository.

 # Features:
 - Extremely lightweight (less than 200 lines of js code)